 Addition of new work, whether to an existing PWG Workgroup or through the creation of a new PWG Workgroup, requires Formal Approval.

 Modifications to existing work such as updating milestones, changing document titles, and splitting or merging of existing documents may still be approved by

-the PWG Steering Committee, as defined by the Process.
+the PWG Steering Committee, as defined by the PWG Process.